 9) Ultimately carrying the message forward to another newcomer

 Before we know it, we will have achieved long-term sobriety.
-At this point, we can begin to pas the message on to other newcomers, just as was done for us when we joined the fellowship.
+At this point, we can begin to pass the message on to other newcomers, just as was done for us when we joined the fellowship.
 There is, however, absolutely no sobriety time requirement to start helping newcomers.
 The reality is we can always start helping other newcomers, even if it is just welcoming them and asking them how they are doing.

 This article is intended for those considering a new way of life, free of the pain of drug and alcohol addiction.
 For more information on recovery and anyone seeking help with addiction and substance abuse problems, please call True Recovery at (844) 744-8783 or visit us online.